 The Auto Adjust function quantizes your audio automatically, i.e. the transients are moved to exact note values in the audio grid.
-Proceed as follows:

 1. Open the Sample Editor and define a selection range for your audio clip.

 Alternatively, you can define a range by setting the start and end of the audio event.